jerry81/natural-language/french/vocab.md

 À bientôt - see you next time
 - A bientoo

+À demain - see you tomorrow

 # b

 bon - good

 Bonne journée - Good day
 - "bon journeigh"

+Bonne soirée - have a good night

+Bonne nuit - good night

 # c